breadscorner/breadscorner/README.md

 &nbsp;

-I'm a web development student who discovered my passion when building a website for my business, Precious Pawz.
-Currently, I'm enrolled in BCIT's full-stack web development program, where I'm not only expanding my technical knowledge but also sharpening my design and management skills.
+I'm a full stack developer who discovered my passion when building a website for my business, Precious Pawz.
+I graduated in April 2024 from British Columbia Institute of Technology's Full Stack Web Development program with distinction.

 &nbsp;